Machoudi2002/Calculator-with-react/README.md

 ![Calculator Screenshot](calculator-screenshot.png)

 ## Description
 This is a simple calculator project built using React.js that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator also includes three color themes (light, dark, and vibrant) to provide users with a personalized experience.
+The calculator also includes three color themes to provide users with a personalized experience.

 ## Features
 - Addition, subtraction, multiplication, and division operations are supported.
 - Users can perform calculations using the number buttons and operators.
 - The calculator offers three visually appealing color themes to choose from.
-- The selected color theme is persisted across sessions using local storage.
 - Responsive design ensures compatibility with various devices.

 ## Installation